 How to make progress towards zero waste, not perfection

 Trying to reduce the amount of rubbish you create can feel like a huge task sometimes.
-When you think about all the bits and pieces that you’ve thrown in the bin over the last few days, you might feel like you are not making a dent in the total amount.
+When you think about all the things you’ve thrown in the bin over the last few days, you might feel like you are not making a dent in the total amount.

-The key to stopping myself getting downhearted about whether I am really making a difference, is to think about my progress towards zero waste so far.
-I think back to when we put out one or two big bags of rubbish a week for the rubbish collection.
-After only a couple of years of changing lifelong habits, we have put out just one bag of rubbish in the last 6 months!
+For me, it is to think about my progress towards zero waste so far.
+I think back to when we regularly put out 2 bags of rubbish for the council collection.
+After a couple of years of changing habits, we now average 5-6 bags of rubbish in a whole year.

 Don’t stress about perfection – just start small

 Like so much in life, think about this as progress over perfection.
-It’s a bit of a journey, with each small habit building up on the previous one.
+It’s a journey, with each small habit building up on the previous one.

 Go gently on yourself when you make changes to your habits if you try to reduce waste.
 Pick some easy wins in one area of your life and home at a time.
 Some easy and affordable wins are:

-- Buy ready packed potatoes in a paper bag rather than in a plastic bag (the paper bag can be recycled, composted or used to make a fire in a woodburner)
+- Buy potatoes in a paper bag rather than in a plastic bag, the paper bag can be recycled or composted,

-- Change from buying meal sauces in a plastic sachet, to sauces in a tin or jar (and recycle the tin or jar)
+- Change from buying meal sauces in a plastic sachet, to sauces in a tin or jar.
+The tin or jar is easier to recycle,

 - For pet owners, buy wet pet food in tins, rather than in plastic sachets, its also a lot cheaper.

 In reality, I’m bumbling along this path towards zero waste as well.
 I’m working things out as I go along.
-I have to work out what is ‘doable’, and what simply takes up too much time or money for me to adopt that habit all the time.
+I have to work out what is ‘doable’, and what simply takes up too much time or money for me to do all the time.

 People show their ideal ‘best life’ on social media, we are all guilty of that.
-Try not to measure your progress with where someone else is at on their path – you might be comparing the beginning of your journey with the middle of theirs!
+Try not to measure your progress with where someone else is at on their path towards zero waste.
+It could be comparing the beginning of your journey with the middle of theirs.